ygrek/sqlgg/README.md

 Documentation
 -----------

-Primary documentation with features list is available in [doc.md](./doc.md).
+Documentation with a list of features is available [doc.md](./doc.md).
+More advanced documentation is [here](./doc/index.md), but it is a work in progress and not completely ready.

 Development
 -----------